decentralized-identity/keri/docs/Q-and-A.md

 Entities are not limited to natural persons but may include groups, organizations, software agents, things, and even data items.

 #### Event sourced architecture
 It is an Event driven architecture.
-However in Event Driven you can't ever replay an event In the Event Sourced architecture you recreate states in an asynchronous way.
+However in Event Driven you can't ever replay an event.\
+In the Event Sourced architecture you recreate states in an asynchronous way.
 That has in general great scaleability and resiliance characteristics.
 However, in KERI the driver for event sourcing is security.

 #### External consistency